Contrary to false religious doctrines by the modern Scientific Orthodoxy, FIRE is not the grand creator of life on Earth

 Okay, I'm not really interested in pursuing Manzanita and Fire Ecology at this time, except to say that in my experience with the outdoors, I have seen many situations other than the occurrence of fire as being the reason for Manzanita seed germinating out in the wild without human interference.
 Living up in the San Jacinto Mountains for almost 20+ years, where ever I went I found Manzanita germinating from seed in any numerous of situation which didn't require fire.
 Mostly land clearing, or road building which provided loose soil bank access for the new seedlings to grow.
 In many methodical chaparral clearing by hand which created open spaces, I found that both Manzanita and Sugarbush would appear.

 So when I first became curious about written sources which So when I first became curious about written sources which insisted germination ONLY happens after fire & a generally ignorant public parroting this all over the Internet championing the need for regular wildfire as a good thing, it all made me step back and take pause to review what I saw.
 Not that I questioned what I saw [that was for a fact real], but I started looking for other reasons why this would occur.
-As our Chaparral Biologist Rick Halsey mentioned above in the video, perhaps California Grizzly Bears did eat Mission Manzanita Berries.
+But perhaps California Grizzly Bears did eat Mission Manzanita Berries over a century ago which helped that coastal shrub regenerate.
 Not out of the realm of possibility because many bears and other animals do this anyway as my reference above to the Coyote scat loaded with Manzanita Berries which I found on the South Fork Trail of the San Jacinto Riverproved.
 In fact just a few feet away was a young Bigberry Manzanita Seedling pushing up through a Chamise or Greasewood shrub on the same trail.
 Now, onto Cypress seed germination!

 "The Serotinous*(see footnote) cones of Arizona cypress persist on the tree for years.
 When opened by the heat of a fire, the seeds fall on the exposed mineral soil, producing thickets of seedlings."